japheth-shiundu/telemedicine/README.md

 - **Manage Doctors** (Add, Edit, Delete, View)
 - **Handle Messages** from Patients

-## ⚡ Future Enhancements
-- ✅ User roles and permissions
-- ✅ Appointment status tracking
-- ✅ Email notifications for bookings
-- ✅ Improved UI & Analytics Dashboard

 ## 📜 License
-This project is open-source and free to use.
+This project is open-source and free to use for personal use.
 Modify as needed!

-🚀 **Happy Coding!** 🎯